bbrownekianda/docs/getting-started/add_form_elements.md

 # Add controls and rules #

-When you have created forms, then you are ready to add elements to those forms, that is **Controls** and **Rules**.
+When you have created forms, then you are ready to add elements to those forms, that is **controls** and **rules**.
 This is the third step in building a process.

 ***Build process steps***

 ![Create forms process](images/magnifycreateforms3.png)

 As you add elements to your form, you can save **drafts**.
-This allows you make changes and restore to earlier versions if needed, see [Version History](platform/version_history.md) for more information.
+This allows you make changes and restore to earlier versions if needed, see [Version History](getting-started/version_history.md) for more information.